File System

 TIP

-You will start from here and implement your own file system within the mydisk_* functions.
-Make sure to set FILESYS = 0 in Makefile, so mkfs and egos-2000 will run your file system code in file0.c.
-Specifically, after make install, you should see MKFS is using *mydisk*.
+The mydisk_getsize and mydisk_setsize functions simply print out an error and halt, meaning that they are not used when booting egos-2000.
+You will start from here and implement your own file system in the mydisk_* functions in file0.c.
+Make sure to set FILESYS = 0 in Makefile, so mkfs and egos-2000 run your file system code.
+Specifically, after make install, you should see MKFS is using *mydisk* instead of MKFS is using *treedisk*.

-Your job in this project is to implement some more sophisticated data structurs for the inode store interface functions.
-When you modify such data structures, you typically need to read a disk block into memory, apply your modifications in the memory, and write the block back from memory to the disk.
-The data structures here are not very complex, but students often mess up what is in the memory and what is on the disk, leading to subtle bugs.
+Your job in this project is to implement some more sophisticated data structure for the inode store interface functions.
+When you modify such data structures, you typically need to read a disk block into memory, apply your modifications in the memory, and write the block back to the disk.
+The data structures involved here are not complicated, but students often forget to apply their modifications in the memory back to the disk, leading to subtle bugs.

-Specifically, you will implement a few linked lists on top of the disk which is similar to the FAT file system.
-We now explain how you would maintain the inodes, a linked list for each inode, and a linked list for all the unused blocks on the disk.
+Regarding the data structure, you will implement a few linked lists similar to how the FAT file system is organised.
+We now explain how you could maintain one linked list for each inode, and one linked list for all the unused blocks on the disk.

 Linked list

-Suppose inode #28 has 3 blocks being #100, #202 and #432 on the disk.
+Suppose inode #28 has 3 blocks: block #100, #202 and #432 on the disk.
 We can then use a simple linked list data structure to represent this inode as follows.

 struct inode {